makersacademy/takeaway-challenge/README.md

   ```

 #### 6. Add items to your cart
-  * You may add a single item by it's name
+  * You may add a single item by its name
   ```
   cart.add("Prime Rib")
   ```